Three men show their true colors

 Rosé, "Weißherbst" and Blanc de Noir.
 Manuel Bretschi, Head of Seminars at The German Wine Institute, explains it in a nutshell:

-When pink bubbles of bubbles score - Büscher says about rosé Sekt:
+Pink bubbles are especially appealing - Büscher says about rosé sekt:

 Rosés have also grown enormously in the sparkling wine sector and who can blame them?
 Pink is an appealing color and combines well with the fruity aroma.
 If it also foams and bubbles it is of course a special eye-catcher.